 Lack of correct PPE – Proper protective gear needs to be worn when tackling dangerous tasks.
 Often, when working at height, a helmet is required and knee protectors and boots to work safely.
 Should your employer not have issued you with the required PPE, then you would be able to claim that they were negligent, but if you refused to wear it, the ladder accident would be seen as being your fault.

-Should your job require you to be working at height, or on ladders, your employer has certain duties to ensure you are working as safely as possible.
-There is legislation in place that covers working at height, and this legislation shows that you would be able to make a claim for ladder accident compensation if the following scenario/s exist:
+Should your job require you to be working at height or on ladders, your employer has certain duties to ensure you are working as safely as possible.
+There is legislation in place that covers working at height, and this legislation shows that you would be able to claim ladder accident compensation if the following scenario/s exist: